Who He Is

 What Has Already Happened

 Daniel has had a number of discussions with companies and distributors interested in either licensing or distributing his IP.
-None of these went anywhere meaningful.
-He has not disclosed specifics but confirmed no active deals and no existing licenses.
-The portfolio is clean and available.
+None went anywhere meaningful.
+No active deals, no existing licenses.
+The portfolio is clean.
 He has been selectively waiting for the right setup rather than taking the first offer that came along.

 Daniel is an investor in ZuriMED, a surgical device company that Arthrex attempted to acquire at a lowball price.
 ZuriMED declined.
 Stryker is now likely buying at 4 to 5x the investment.
-Daniel retained equity in the spine applications which he believes carry equal or greater value.
-This context matters for two reasons.
-First, Daniel has direct experience watching Arthrex play hardball on acquisitions — he will not be surprised when we advise the same.
-Second, Stryker is actively acquiring surgical device IP right now.
-They should be our first serious acquirer conversation, with Arthrex used as competitive pressure.
+Daniel retained equity in the spine applications.
+This matters because Daniel has direct experience watching Arthrex play hardball on acquisitions.
+He will not be surprised when we advise the same approach.
+Stryker should be our first serious acquirer conversation, with Arthrex used as competitive pressure.

 Daniel has strong feelings about how surgeons get treated in the commercialization process.
-He has watched colleagues get taken advantage of — great ideas, no leverage, no commercial path, minimal returns.
-He referenced a spine surgeon in California who won a billion-dollar judgment against Medtronic for IP theft.
-He referenced a San Antonio surgeon who designed the most successful rotator cuff anchor in the world and made $300 million in royalties from Arthrex — while Arthrex sells a billion dollars of those anchors every year.
+He pointed to a spine surgeon in California who won a billion-dollar judgment against Medtronic for IP theft.
+He also cited a San Antonio surgeon who designed the most successful rotator cuff anchor in the world and made $300 million in royalties from Arthrex, while Arthrex sells a billion dollars of those anchors every year.
 Daniel sees this disparity clearly and personally.
-LoxaNova's mission to change that dynamic resonates with him at a deep level.
-That is not just a business pitch to him.
+LoxaNova's mission to change that dynamic is not just a business pitch to him.
 It is something he believes in.

 For the Room on May 12